sagemath/sage/src/doc/en/developer/manual_git.rst

 .. _section-trac-ssh-key:

-Linking your Public Key to your Trac Account
+Linking your Public Key to your Issue Account
 --------------------------------------------

 In order to push your code directly to a branch on the git repository